decisionhub/documentation/docs/Collect Submissions/3-Build a Form/questions.md

 ## Re-order questions

 1. Click a question card and drag it to its proper position.

 ## Delete a question

-1. On the bottom toolbar of the question you'd like to duplicate, click **Delete**.
+1. On the bottom toolbar of the question you'd like to delete, click **Delete**.